jaydonhashimoto/laravelproject/README.md

-This project is a job finding web application.
+This is a Laravel application that allows users to search through available jobs.
-Users can register and find jobs.
+This application utilizes MySQL as the database.